Project management systems can increase productivity & workflow efficiency

-Finding a suitable project management system for your organization can greatly increase productivity and workflow efficiency.
-Popular tools like Asana and ZoHo Projects are great for larger organizations that need a full-blown project management solution.
-Smaller teams may not need as much functionality and complexity for their purposes.
+Popular tools like Asana, Trello, and ZoHo Projects are great for larger organizations that need a full-blown project management solution.
+Smaller teams may not need as much functionality and complexity for their processes.
 Often a simpler solution is more cost-effective and produces a higher level of efficiency.

 The alternative that I will discuss is a simple project management solution using Google Sheets.
 This option provides basic management of clients, resources and budgets.
 This sheet can also help make collaboration between departments and assets more seamless.

 Note: in order to view the dropdown options and filters mentioned below you will need to select the “Use This Template” option on the template preview page.
 This will clone the sheet in your Google Drive and reveal the fully functional spreadsheet with select menus and filters.

 When editing this sheet to map to your specific needs, you will need to manually revise certain formulas.
 For example, in Column C for Resources, if you need to edit the dropdown list of available resources:

 - highlight Column C, starting at cell C4.